raphaelpreston/KnotTheory/README.md

  - when using first derivative to get slope, get as close as you can do perpendicular against the end boundary of the line
  - intersection likely to be near another line

+- always trying to balance computation on the fly vs computation on changes, like with being able to quickly compute crossings between or keeping track of the "flipped" knot so that r1 crossing detection becomes trivial, it's the same arc on either one or the other. keeping arc neighbors would do this too.

 ## Credit:
 # StackOverflow
  -